-As of 26 April 2018 The Ruggist and/or Michael A.C.
+As of the date this page was last changed The Ruggist and/or Michael A.C.
 Christie currently accepts paid consulting and/or writing work from:

 - Rug Insider Magazine and ruginsider.com | Editorship and feature article writing, social media management, et alia. – March 2017 – December 2020